 Google Fusion Tables is a web service provided by Google for data management.
 Fusion tables can be used for gathering, visualising and sharing data tables.

 CartoDB supports the visualisation of geographical data.
-One free version and several fee-paying versions are available.
+One free version and several fee-based versions are available.

 OpenStreetMap is a database with geographical data, which can be used free of charge.
 With this you can for example create special maps and integrate them into websites and applications such as navigation software.

-Visualising Health helps you to visualise health-related data in an easily comprehensible way.
+Visualising Health helps you to visualise health-related data in a comprehensible way.
 With the help of a wizard tool you can select suitable pictures, spreadsheets, charts and diagrams depending on your intended purpose.

 OpenRefine is a standalone open source desktop application for data cleanup and transformation to other formats.

-Open Data Kit (ODK) is a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions: opendatakit.org.
+Open Data Kit (ODK) is a free and open source set of tools to collect data with the help of apps, surveys, and so on: opendatakit.org.